 YES!
 Further information is available under Transfer Options

-According to the Ohio Department of Education a home schooled student must enroll in a traditional public school, a community school, or chartered or non-chartered nonpublic school, and the student would be subject to all the same requirements placed on other students at that school.
+According to the Ohio Department of Education, a home schooled student must enroll in a traditional public school, a community school, or chartered or non-chartered nonpublic school, and the student would be subject to all the same requirements placed on other students at that school.
 See ODE website for more information.

-PSEOP Option B: This option allows the student to receive BOTH high school and college credit.
+PSEO Option B: This option allows the student to receive BOTH high school and college credit.
 The cost (incl. tuition, fees, and all other cost directly related to the program) is funded by the state and the student's home school.